ErChitraDhir/Finspire-Xebia-Batch-4/README.md

 Simplify your finances, inspire your future.

-# ENV for fetching loaction
+# ENV for fetching location
 LOQATE_API_KEY="#"

 # ENV for Backend